-"By most people's standards I am probably considered a pretty bad friend.
-I don't know how often I am meant to call/text, how to organise catch ups, or how to 'hang out' at someone's house.
-I have no idea at knowing how to maintain friendships, so as a result I have very few close friends.
-But regarding those friends I do have... the ones who don't mind my quirks; they are incredibly important to me, I am loyal to a fault, and if they need someone at 2am for literally anything...
+"By most people's standards I am probably a terrible friend.
+I don't know how often I am meant to call/text, how to organise catch-ups, or how to 'hang out' at someone's house.
+I am terrible at knowing how to maintain friendships, so as a result I have very few close friends.
+But regarding those friends I do have ... the ones who don't mind my quirks; they are incredibly important to me, I am loyal to a fault, and if they need someone at 2am for literally anything ...
 I am there every time."

-- Autistic person
+Autistic person